opencog/sensory/DesignNotes-F.md

 We don't have an exception-handling architecture, yet.
 However, exceptions do seem like the correct approach: the input pattern could have performed validation on the input, but this just wastes CPU cycles when the input is clean.
-Exceptions hide any manditory checking in the C++ code implementing `OpenLink`, where CPU overhead is minimized.
+Exceptions hide any mandatory checking in the C++ code implementing `OpenLink`, where CPU overhead is minimized.